 Why You Need an Experienced Military Divorce Lawyer

 There are several topics which are unique to a divorce when at least one of the spouses is or was a service member, and you will need an attorney who is knowledgeable about all of these issues.
-At Kales & Kales, having guided clients through numerous military divorces, we consider ourselves well versed attorneys about these topics.
+At Kales & Kales, having guided clients through numerous military divorces, we consider ourselves well versed divorce Lawyers in Northern Virginia about these topics.

 Amongst these topics is how a military pension is treated upon divorce.
 In our experience, the portion of a military pension earned during a marriage is usually divided 50/50, whether a case is settled or litigated.
 This is because Virginia law treats that portion of a military pension as marital property, as Virginia law begins with the presumption that all property acquired during a marriage is marital, which means a judge has the authority to divide it.